lethain/staff-eng/src/markdown/stories/dan-na.md

 [twitter](https://twitter.com/dxna),
 [linkedin](https://www.linkedin.com/in/danielna/)

-___Tell us a little about your current role: your title, the company you work at, and generally the sort of work your team does?___
+___Tell us a little about your current role: your title, the company you work at, and generally what sort of work does your team do?___

  I'm a Staff Engineer at Squarespace.
 Squarespace is the leading all-in-one platform to build a beautiful online presence: websites, domains, online stores, marketing tools, scheduling appointments, etc. I also operate as the Team Lead of the Internationalization Platform team, which is responsible for building and maintaining the foundational primitives of internationalization across Squarespace products.
 Engineers use the tools and libraries we own to create localized products.